NTTCom-MS/eyp-bash/README.md

 ## Usage

-It is able to create both global aliases:
+It is able to create global aliases:

 ```puppet
 bash::alias { 'sl':